Cloud Provider Architecture

 Encryption

-- DynamoDB: Default encryption with AWS-managed keys
+At Rest:- DynamoDB: Default encryption with AWS-managed keys

 - Secrets Manager: Automatic encryption with KMS